influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/event_handlers/victorops.md

 ## Using the VictorOps event handler
-With the VictorOps event handler enabled and configured in your `kapacitor.conf`, use the `.victorops()` attribute in your TICKscripts to send alerts to VictorOps or define a VictorOps handler that subscribes to a topic and sends published alerts to VictorOps.
+With the VictorOps event handler enabled and configured in your `kapacitor.conf`, use the `.victorOps()` attribute in your TICKscripts to send alerts to VictorOps or define a VictorOps handler that subscribes to a topic and sends published alerts to VictorOps.